 - Make study time interactive.
 Find a study partner or group.

 - Take breaks.
-Section your study into 50-55 minute sections, allowing yourself five- to 10-minute breaks in between.
-This way you'll know you'll have time to check your e-mail and phone.
+Section your study into 50-55 minute sections, allowing yourself 5- to 10-minute breaks in between.
+Use this time to check your email and phone.

 - Places - find a space of your own.
 Have a couple of good study areas.
 Sometimes a change in chairs, scenery or music can make a difference.
 However, don't go to a café if you can't stop talking to others.